 If you want information that the council holds about you - your personal information - we need;

 - your request to be in writing.
-You can download and complete the form on this page and return it to us in the post, email us at firstname.lastname@example.org with your name and address so we can send you a form, or put your request in a letter to us.
-Please be aware, the council cannot accept requests for personal information by email.
+You can download and complete the form on this page and return it to us in the post or email us at firstname.lastname@example.org

 - the request to be in writing.
-This can be a letter, email, fax, you can use our online form or download and return our printable form.
+This can be a letter or an email or you can use our online form or download and return our access to information request form.

 - an address for us to send the response, for electronic files this can be an email address.